 Readiness is crucial to ransomware mitigation, yet significant gaps exist for most companies.
-According to ESG’s report, only 15% of respondent organizations are fully prepared for an attack.
-In this study, ESG research connects the dots for how organizations can prepare for an attack using recommended planning and best practices.
+According to ESG’s report, only 16% of companies were able to recover all their data after an attack.
+In this study, ESG research connects the dots for how organizations can prepare for such an event – and prevent such data loss in the future - using recommended planning and best practices.

-79% of respondent organizations report having experienced a ransomware attack within the last year.
-IT leaders, cyber security, and IT professionals alike are deeply concerned about these attacks, their impact, and the strategies to protect their organizations against ransomware threats.
+As IT leaders, cyber security, and IT professionals alike are deeply concerned about the impact of ransomware attacks, the report highlights strategies for building resilience against ransomware threats.

 Key questions addressed in the study: